marealtors/pyramco/README.md

 metadata = pyramco.get_entity_metadata('Contact')
 ```

-See the script for details, updates to add all RAMCO API functionality coming soon.

 ## Functions:
-We'll add new functions to this section as they're available.
+The plan is to add all the functions noted below into a single 'pyramco_functions.py' file that would make them callable from the base library.
+Eventually the base module will duplicate/simplify the exact calls the RAMCO API can make, and the functions module will contain useful functions which rely only on standard RAMCO fields.

 ### conn_test.py
 Does your API Key work?
 Tests connectivity by querying for the metadata on the `cobalt_answer` entity, since it's small and not often customized.
 Looks at the `ResponseCode` contained in the jsonified reply from the server and returns either `ok` or `error` depending on if it gets `'200'` (which means OK) or any other response code in that reply.